 Attic Lift

-Modern homes don’t have enough storage space in them.
-Closets are getting smaller and you rarely find a home built anymore with linen and coat closets in them.
-Basements are an option, at least in those areas of the country where it’s possible to put one in.
+Modern homes don’t have enough storage space.
+Closets are getting smaller, and you rarely find a house built with linen and coat closets anymore.
+Basements are an option, at least in those areas of the country where one can be put in.
 At a time when most of us are accumulating more and more possessions, we’ve got less and less space to store them.

-This has fueled the growth of the mini-storage industry, with many families renting a small storage space to put the things they can’t fit into their homes, but can’t bring themselves to get rid of.
-If only there was more room to store those things in the house, without turning our garages into junk piles.
-And for those of us who use our garage for a workshop, that’s just not an option.
+This has fueled the growth of the mini-storage industry, with many families renting a small storage space to store the things they can’t fit into their homes but can’t bring themselves to get rid of.
+If only there was more room to store those things in the house without turning our garages into junk piles.
+And for those who use our garage for a workshop, that’s not an option.

-Once upon a time, people used their attics to store all those things, back when roofs were made with rafters, rather than trusses.
-But somehow, once we started building with trusses, we came to the collective conclusion that we couldn’t use our attics for storage anymore.
+Once upon a time, people used their attics to store all those things, back when roofs were made with rafters rather than trusses.
+But somehow, once we started building with trusses, we concluded that we couldn’t use our attics for storage anymore.

 That’s just not true.
-While it is harder to use an attic for storage, if you have trusses, than if you have rafters, you can still do it.
+In comparison, using an attic for storage is more complicated if you have trusses than if you have rafters; you can still do it.
 Rafters are strong enough to support the weight of flooring and items you would store up there.
-The only difficulty is that the stringers used in making the truss’s web, make it harder to install flooring, move around the attic and store large items.
-But for many of the things any of us would want to store in our attic, those really aren’t insurmountable obstacles.
+The only difficulty is that the stringers used in making the truss’s web make it harder to install flooring, move around the attic, and store large items.
+But those aren’t insurmountable obstacles for many of the things any of us would want to store in our attic.

-Part of the trick to making your attic usable, is to have easy access to it, both for you and for the things you want to put in the attic.
-I can tell you from personal experience, that as useful as they are, it’s no fun to carry large boxes up a drop-down attic stair.
+Part of the trick to making your attic usable is having easy access to it, both for you and for the things you want to put in it.
+I can tell you from personal experience that as useful as drop-down attic stairs are, it’s no fun to carry large boxes up them.
 You’re better off with an attic lift.

 Commercial Attic Lift Systems

-For those who don’t have the time to build their own attic lift and don’t mind paying for it, there are a number of companies who offer ready-to-install attic lifts.
-A few of them will even install them for you, for a price.
+Many companies offer ready-to-install attic lifts for those who don’t have the time to build them and don’t mind paying for them.
+A few of them will even install them for you for a price.

-Most of these lifts provide a 2’ x 4’ platform (although some are larger), with a cable hoist system that attaches to all four corners.
-This makes them a bit more complex, as it takes some spools and pulleys to make it so that one motor can pull on all four of those cables.
-That makes it a bit more complex than something you might want to try building at home.
-It also looks to me like there’s a real potential for problems, if the cables aren’t synchronized just right.
+Most of these lifts provide a 2’ x 4’ platform (although some are larger) with a cable hoist system that attaches to all four corners.
+This makes them a bit more complex, as it takes some spools and pulleys to make it so that one motor can pull on all four cables.
+That makes it more complicated than something you might want to try building at home.
+It also looks like there’s a real potential for problems if the cables aren’t synchronized.

-On the plus side, these commercial systems can be installed anywhere in your home, because once they are in the lifted position, there’s almost nothing visible from downstairs.
+On the plus side, these commercial systems can be installed anywhere in your home because once they are lifted, there’s almost nothing visible from downstairs.
 The bottom of the lift is covered with a white panel, making it blend into your ceiling quite well.
-Some even use Bluetooth for the controls, so that you can run the lift from your smartphone.
+Some even use Bluetooth for the controls so that you can run the lift from your smartphone.

-The big problem with these lifts and the reason why we don’t see them in more homes, is that they are rather expensive.
+The big problem with these lifts, and the reason we don’t see them in more homes, is that they are rather expensive.
 While there are cheaper lifts out there, they really aren’t made to do what attic lifts do.
-They’re more like a storage system to lift things up and use the space up near the ceiling of your garage for storage.
+They’re more like a storage system that lifts things up and uses the space near the ceiling of your garage for storage.
 That’s not the same as actually getting things up into the attic.

-The best solution is to make your own attic lift.
-This isn’t actually as hard as you might expect.
-All the components are readily available and the one really complex piece of equipment, a cable hoist, isn’t even all that expensive.
-You can find good cable hoists which will lift several hundred pounds for one to two hundred dollars.
+The best solution is to make your attic lift.
+This isn’t as hard as you might expect.
+All the components are readily available, and the one really complex piece of equipment, a cable hoist, isn’t even all that expensive.
+You can find good cable hoists that will lift several hundred pounds for one to two hundred dollars.

-The reason I’m calling this a garage attic lift is that it will have tracks, which need to be mounted to the garage wall.
-That probably wouldn’t look all that good in your living room and you can’t trust your kids to not play with it if you put it in one of their bedrooms.
+I’m calling this a garage attic lift because it will have tracks that need to be mounted to the garage wall.
+That probably wouldn’t look all that good in your living room, and you can’t trust your kids not to play with it if you put it in one of their bedrooms.

 For tracks, you can use Unistrut, also known by the trade name Superstrut.
 Unistrut comes in different sizes, but the basic design is a C channel with “ears” on it, making it possible to use it as a track.
-If you can’t find it at your local home-improvement center, then check at an industrial supply.
+Check an industrial supply if you can’t find it at your local home improvement center.
 You’ll also need four trolleys to go with the Unistrut.
-While these are normally used for overhead applications, they have the necessary wheels and bearings to be able to be used for a vertical track as well.
-Just make sure that the size trolleys you buy match the size of the Unistrut.
+While these are generally used for overhead applications, they also have the necessary wheels and bearings to be used for a vertical track.
+Just make sure that the size of the trolleys you buy matches the size of the Unistrut.

 unistrut